How to become

 Apprenticeship

-You could do a Roofer Level 2 Intermediate Apprenticeship.
+You can apply to do an apprenticeship with a roofing company, such as a Roofer Level 2 Intermediate Apprenticeship.

 Entry requirements